 In this article you will see what happens when you are riding on the edge and make the smallest of mistakes.
 In the end, I hope you will remember this story and retain some of these images as you are working around power tools.
 Cut out the pictures and put them near your grinder or go to bcbroncos.com to download and print this story.
-The reason I am sharing this story with you is not to gross you out or get sympathy but to get you to think about safety.
+The reason I am sharing this story with you is not to gross you out or get sympathy, but to get you to think about safety.
 I want to spare you the pain and the cost that I experienced.

 Just as I finished grinding the bracket, it got sucked into the grinder along with my left index finger.
 My finger was between the steel, the grinding stone, and the stone guard.
 I pulled my finger out as fast as I could.
-Unfortunately it was too late, with a grinder as powerful as this one is, it ground my finger to the bone.
+Unfortunately, it was too late.
+A grinder as powerful as this one is, ground my finger to the bone.
 The bone at the tip of my finger was ground to a 45-degree angle.
 Luckily it missed the first knuckle joint and tendon.
 It also removed all of the fingernail, nail bed, cuticle and skin.
 I kicked the stop button on the grinder with my foot to stop the noise and sparks from the stuck bracket.
 Just then my dad came running over.
 I told him to call my wife so she could get my medical card and take me to the emergency room.
 Dad went for the first aid kit and the phone.
-While my dad was on the phone, I looked around the grinder to see if the skin just tore off and I could pick up part of my finger but I couldn’t even see blood.
+While my dad was on the phone, I looked around the grinder to see if the skin had just tore off and I could pick up part of my finger, but I couldn’t even see blood.
 It was just gone, all of it.

 Now that my wife was on the way, we went into the packing/shipping room to cover my finger.
 I kept squeezing it.
-Chuck put a bandage on it.
+Chuck put a bandage on.
 He really didn’t want to put the gauze on the wound because it would stick to the open wound but we didn’t want anything to get in it, so he taped it off.
-Gretchen showed up within 5 minutes of the accident.
+Gretchen showed up within five minutes of the accident.
 I kept my finger over my head all the way to the emergency room and while sitting in the waiting room.
 When they took off the bandage to do X-rays on my finger, it bled a little but not as much as I thought it would.
 The blood had clotted by then.

-When Dr. Roland came back he said he would schedule an appointment for surgery on Thursday at 6pm with a check in by 3pm.
+When Dr. Roland came back he said that he would schedule an appointment for surgery on Thursday at 6pm with a check in by 3pm.
 We needed to get it done ASAP.
-“What we are going to do is a skin graft.
-We will remove some skin from the inner side of your elbow then sew it to your finger and that they would also sew a prosthetic nail on to keep stuff out of it while it healed and The skin should fill in between the new skin graft and the bone.
-You will never have a fingernail but we’ll have to wait and see after you start to heal if part of the nail will grow back, if it does we will have to go back in and cut it out.
+“What we are going to do is a skin graft,” he said.
+“We will remove some skin from the inner side of your elbow then sew it to your finger,” and that they would also sew a prosthetic nail on to keep stuff out of it while it healed.
+The skin should fill in between the new skin graft and the bone.
+The doctor continued, “You will never have a fingernail but we’ll have to wait and see after you start to heal if part of the nail will grow back, if it does we will have to go back in and cut it out.”

 The next thing I remember vaguely was getting into the car at what I was told later was 10:30 PM.
 The hour-long car ride took a second.
 I got home and slept for the next day or two except when the pain woke me up and I took another Vicodin.

-So now that I have your attention.
-I would like to give you a few grinder safety tips.
+So now that I have your attention, I would like to give you a few grinder safety tips.

-How can you avoid getting hurt around the grinder;
+How you can avoid getting hurt around the grinder:

 - Know your equipment.
 Don’t be afraid to tell people the safe way to use it.